-Hitachi Data Systems has created a high-performance NAS system by implementing much of the traditional file serving functionality in hardware.
+Hitachi has created a high-performance NAS system by implementing much of the traditional file serving functionality in hardware.
 It does this by implementing the TCP/IP software stack, file system, file system protocols and storage functions in hardware using field programmable gate array chips (FPGAs).
 Using internal switching logic, HNAS includes a switched back-end architecture for the storage.
 The hardware-intensive implementation allows the device to process remote file requests faster than implementations that use standard server platforms with software implementations.
 The implementation is based on custom logic implemented with FPGAs for specific tasks that are usually performed by a processor running software.

-Hitachi HNAS and VSP NAS Product Brief includes:
+Hitachi HNAS Product Brief includes:

 Download now to read the full product brief!